Dreaming381/Latios-Framework/Documentation~/Myri Audio/Getting Started.md

 ### Optimizing Clips for Performance

 Every audio clip has a sample rate, typically measured in kHz.
-Common sample rates may be 44.1 kHz and 48 kHz.
+Common sample rates are 44.1 kHz and 48 kHz.
 The audio output of the device may have a different sample rate than the audio clip.
 When this happens, Myri needs to “resample” the clip to compensate at runtime, which may have a measurable performance impact for complex audio workloads.
 Therefore, it is recommended to